Pairwise Representation Learning for Event Coreference: Conclusion

 \section{Conclusion}

-In this work, we presented a simple and unified representation learning framework, \modelname, for event and entity coreference. \modelname~learns a mention-pair representation by forwarding concatenated sentences into RoBERTa, where sentences provide the context of mentions.
-This algorithm is applied to both event and entity coreference benchmarks and obtains state of the art performance.
-In addition, we augmented this pairwise representation with structured argument features to further improve its performance in event coreference.
+In this work, we propose a simple representation learning scheme, \modelname, for event coreference. \modelname~learns a mention-pair representation by forwarding concatenated sentences into RoBERTa, where sentences provide the context of mentions.
+This representation is applied to both within-document and cross-document event coreference benchmarks and obtains state-of-the-art performance.
+In addition, we augment this pairwise representation with structured argument features to further improve its performance.